-Working in the gaps between healthcare and social services, Care for Veterans offers a range of appropriate solutions for people with physical disabilities and complex needs, many of whom have served this country.
+Working in the gaps between healthcare and social services, Care for Veterans offers a range of appropriate solutions for people with physical disabilities and complex needs, many of whom have served our country.

 As we are not a statutory provider, we are able to lead the field, associated with physical and other forms of care for disabled people, free from many of the constraints that beset the public sector today.

-Please view the links below which detail the services which make up the components of a comprehensive and tailored rehabilitation programme.
+Please view the links below which detail the services which make up our comprehensive and tailored rehabilitation programme.